Kids Need Books

 Kids Need Books (KNB) hands out new and gently used books to Whatcom County families.
 It was founded in the summer of 2016 to fight the summer slide—the academic decline commonly experienced by low-income students during their time away from school and books.
 We soon discovered that local families were hungry for quality reading material and the program evolved into a year-round effort.

-KNB has handed out over 65,000 books.
+As of January 2020, KNB has handed out over 100,000 books.
 Distributions take place at the weekly satellite food bank in Bellingham as well as throughout the county, including the Deming Foothills Food Bank, the pop-up food bank through Agape in Lynden, and Interfaith Coalition’s fall coat drives.
 In addition, hundreds of books have been delivered, through the efforts of Pastor Marjorie Lorant and Hope Lutheran of Lynden, to multiple migrant worker camps throughout the county.

 KNB has no paid staff.
 Joe Nolting—KNB’s coordinator—taught middle school for 30 years in Alaska and is passionate about reading and literacy.
 He oversees all details of the program with the help of a core group of amazing volunteers who help with the regular book distributions.